masaya-sasaki/beat-recommender/README.md

 Authentication Feature
 Search Feature
 Submit Feature

-2. Currently, only three songs can be added to the song list.
-Next step is to figure out how to add more songs to the song list by finding out how to send multiple http requests together or dynamically - completed

-3. The last step is to add more styling - completed
+Multiple songs request Feature

+## Possible Future Enhancements
-4. Future Enhancements: Come up with a better algorithm that takes the song lists and returns a recommendation of beat.
+1. Come up with a better algorithm that takes the song lists and returns a recommendation of beat.

-5. An additional feature will be adding Youtube search API to pull up songs based on the recommendation.
+2. An additional feature will be adding Youtube search API to pull up songs based on the recommendation.
 Then, another feature developing on that would be to connect a remixing app so that you can edit and remix songs based on the search.